livegnik/2way-poc-design/02-architecture/managers/10-network-manager.md

 This specification is responsible for the following:

 - Owning all inbound and outbound network listeners and connections.
-- Abstracting supported network transports while preserving peer context.
+- Abstracting supported network transports while preserving peer context per `01-protocol/08-network-transport-requirements.md`.
 - Performing ordered network startup and shutdown sequencing.
 - Managing onion service lifecycle where configured.
 - Enforcing hard transport level limits on size, rate, and concurrency.
-- Providing staged admission via a Bastion Engine.
+- Providing staged admission via a Bastion Engine aligned with the abuse resistance model coordinated through DoS Guard Manager.
 - Coordinating admission decisions with the DoS Guard Manager.
 - Managing post admission inbound and outbound communication paths.
-- Performing cryptographic binding for network packages using the Key Manager.
+- Performing cryptographic binding for network packages using the Key Manager exactly as mandated in `01-protocol/04-cryptography.md`.
-- Verifying signatures and decrypting inbound packages addressed to the local node.
+- Verifying signatures and decrypting inbound packages addressed to the local node using the algorithms specified in `01-protocol/04-cryptography.md`.
-- Signing and encrypting outbound packages as required by protocol rules.
+- Signing and encrypting outbound packages as required by protocol rules defined in `01-protocol/04-cryptography.md` and `01-protocol/03-serialization-and-envelopes.md`.
 - Ensuring only admitted and cryptographically verified packages are forwarded internally.
 - Preserving transport metadata and admission context.
+- Preserving envelope byte order and boundaries exactly across ingress and egress.
+- Surfacing explicit best effort connection lifecycle and failure events to the State Manager, DoS Guard Manager, and Event Manager.
+- Treating transport provided peer references as advisory context only until cryptographic identity binding occurs.
 - Exposing readiness and liveness state to the Health Manager.
 - Emitting network level events, failures, and state transitions.